N3on-sketch/Universal-Minecraft-Resource-Converter/README.md

 * Python 3.7

 ## About This Project
-What you are getting is for the most part the final product but i will be optimizing the program and adding small new fetures in the furture to continue to make this first of it's kind program better and better.
+What you are getting is for the most part the final product but i will be optimizing the program and adding small new features in the future to continue to make this first of it's kind program better and better.
 Enjoy!

 # The Team
 Team Members YouTube Channel's